storyteller613/riv/README.md

 # Idealized Architecture

-The main object missing from the file-writer-deploy-JG yaml file is the Service object.
+There was no mention in the Instructions.md of the communications required between the Pods or the Pod and the outside world.
+Thus, the main object missing from the file-writer-deploy-JG yaml file is the Service object.
 The Service object is responsible for facilitating communications between Pods and/or the external world.
 There are three types of Service object types: ClusterIP, NodePort, and LoadBalancer.
 The choice of the Service object type is dependent on the type of communication desired between the Pods and the Pods and the outside world.